skfcz/OCXReader/README.md

 #### OpenCascade

-The project uses OpenCascade as geometry kernel.
+The project uses OpenCascade as a geometry kernel.
 It is automatically downloaded and build by the package system.

 To build OpenCascade on UNIX systems, you need to install the following packages: